Apple plans to reopen all its 15 retail stores in Germany on May 11, according to a published report.

 Apple is pleased to welcome more visitors to European stores again next week.
 Apple missed its customers in Germany and is happy to offer you support again.
 Apple’s thoughts are still with all those who are affected by COVID-19 or who are doing everything around the clock to treat COVID-19, to research and to limit the spread.
 The exact opening times of the stores can be found on the Apple Retail website shortly.

-Apple closed virtually all its retail stores outside Mainland China March 14, as a result of the global pandemic.
-Since then, it has open a handful of stores around the world, including two stores in South Korea, one store in Vienna, Austria on May 5, and 21 of its 22 stores throughout Australia on May 7.
+Apple closed virtually all its retail stores outside Mainland China on March 14 as a result of the global pandemic.
+Since then, it has opened a handful of stores around the world, including two in South Korea, one in Vienna, Austria on May 5, and 21 of its 22 stores throughout Australia on May 7.

-In a very controlled fashion, Apple Chief Executive Officer Tim Cook told Bloomberg in late April that the company would “look at the data” and make decisions on reopening Apple Stores “city by city, county by county, depending on the circumstances in that particular place.”
+Apple CEO Tim Cook told Bloomberg in late April that the company would “look at the data” and make decisions on reopening Apple Stores “city by city, county by county, depending on the circumstances in that particular place.”